 Racism in cricket is one of the darkest truths that continue to draw blood from the sport.
-The latest instance - Shane Warne’s live TV mention of Cheteshwar Pujara’s controversial ‘Steve’ remark during the first Australia vs India Test match - showcases how players are condemned to racial slurs or monikers that carry ill intent.
+It showcases how players are condemned to racial slurs or monikers that carry ill intent.

-In India’s third Test against Australia in Sydney in 2021, Indian cricketers Jasprit Bumrah and Mohammed Siraj alleged racial abuse from the crowd and lodged a complaint, tainting what had been an otherwise competitive series on the field.
+Earlier this year, in India’s third Test against Australia in Sydney, Indian cricketers Jasprit Bumrah and Mohammed Siraj alleged racial abuse from the crowd and lodged a complaint, tainting what had been an otherwise competitive series on the field.

 A country blighted by the apartheid, South Africa came under criticism earlier in the year for not “taking a knee” during their tour to England, adding another page to the controversies around racism.